-Recent license agreement cases
+Recent licence agreement cases

-Some recent cases involving licence agreements
+Some of our recent work involving licence agreements

 We have dealt with many businesses over the years with many different commercial licence problems.
 As a guide to help you decide if we could help you we have picked out a few examples of our work.

-Retail chain licensing model
+Example 1 – Retail chain licensing model

 We restructured a national retail chain’s licensing model under a franchise agreement.
 This improved brand protection and enhanced commercial exploitation opportunities.
 We also prepared supporting documentation to execute geographic expansion deals.